Early Language Development in Multicultural Families

 What Do The Experts Say?

-THREE Ways to Help Your Multilingual Child’s Language Development
+Multilingual Child’s Language Development

 OPOL is a well-known approach used to raise a bilingual, trilingual, or multilingual child.
 In general, each parent uses his or her native language to speak with the child.
 The approach is very appealing, and it works really well to nurture multilingualism.
 The key to this is parents need to be patient and consistent.

 I speak Mandarin to my toddlers, my husband speaks Portuguese to them, and among us, we speak English together.
 OPOL can be challenging, and I admit mixing languages when I talk to my children sometimes.
-There are times that I am simply confuse myself and there are situations that it just feels better to describe a thing in another language rather than my native.
+There are times that I am simply confused myself and there are situations that it just feels better to describe a thing in another language rather than my native.
 For instance, Saudade in Portuguese is a feeling of longing and has a deep emotional connection to the person or a thing.
 There is no equivalent word in English and Mandarin.
 Therefore, switching the language channel when you need is unavoidable, don’t overstress yourself to be perfect.

 Multilingual children do understand what parents are saying to them, and they are certainly not confused.
 While they are taking time to organize the languages in their heads, parents try your best to focus on your dominant language and eventually help them to develop into their expression of emotion.
 Again, with multiple inputs, children take time to produce sounds, syllables, and words in each language.
 When bilingual or multilingual children are ready to speak, they are remarkably good at knowing which language to use with which parents if parents can be consistent.

 Simple hand signs or body language is an excellent way to communicate with your multilingual toddlers.
 It is also a common practice in some international schools to communicate with multilingual toddlers.
 You can start with something simple, such as eating and drinking.
 Don’t be shy about using body language as well, big expressions and dramatic tones often draw toddler’s attention very well, but make sure to keep the sentence or vocabulary simple.
 For example: wide open your arms with a big smile while saying, “you want a hug?” or five fingers join together pointing to your mouth saying “you want to eat?”
-Repeat hand signs and body languages with simple vocabularies.
+Repeat hand signs and body language with simple vocabularies.

-One of the main benefit of teaching your multilingual toddler hand sign is when he/she reaches around one year old, most of the tantrum was caused by “not being able to communicate.”
+One of the main benefits of teaching your multilingual toddler hand sign is when he/she reaches around one year old, most of the tantrums was caused by “not being able to communicate.”
 Having said that, hand signs communication is not only an effective way to introduce vocabulary in your native language to multilingual children, it also helps to reduce children’s frustration by being able to communicate with you using a specific gesture to notify his/her needs.

 Music, Storybook and Media

-I am the only Mandarin-language channel to my multilingual children in Barcelona; if you are also facing the same situation, I encourage you to be more proactive and creative.
+While we encourage to start teaching Chinese Characters young, as I am the only Mandarin-language channel to my multilingual children in Barcelona; if you are also facing the same situation, I encourage you to be more proactive and creative.
 Feel free to use all kinds of educational materials such as music, books, art & craft, and tv programs.

 Yes!
 Manage your children’s screen time, but television does have its moment under these circumstances.
 Music is one of the most effective ways to stimulate language development for bilingual or multilingual children.
 According to the study, Music is one of the few activities that involves using the whole brain and has a direct benefit for acquiring language, improving memory, and focusing attention, physical coordination, and development.
 Music encourages learning and enhances communication for your bilingual or multilingual child.